 Who we are

-This is the privacy statement of Gerber Landa and Gee Limited (“We”, “Us”, “Our”) as a data controller.
+This is the privacy statement of Gerber Landa and Gee Limited (“We”, “Us”, “Our”).

 Gerber Landa and Gee Limited is a company registered in Scotland with registered number SC585518 and registered office Pavilion 1, Finnieston Business Park, Minerva Way, Glasgow, G3 8AU.